LemmeJack/MFOppai-Sorter/README.md

  * Shareable links of sorter results.
  * Versioning of sorter data - you may want to add characters and resources over time.
 Versioning keeps shareable links valid even if the base character data is changed.

-The version in this repo is built for characters from the [Milk Factory Games](https://milkfactory.jp/), but the sorter can be easily edited to create any custom sorter desired.
+The version in this repo is built for characters from the [Milk Factory Games](https://milkfactory.jp/), but the sorter can be easily edited to create any custom sorter desired!

 ## Related Sorters
 Several others have created other sorters based on other concepts and series, see them [here](https://github.com/execfera/charasort/wiki)!